tjohann/a20_sdk/README.md

     config -> kernel config for non-RT and RT-PREEMPT

 You can find documenation on howto build a kernel or howto setup a device below Documenation.
-In general i will use mainline kernel and mainline U-Boot.
+In general I will use mainline kernel and mainline U-Boot.
 Every device here has a "specific usecase".
 So therefore you find additional description about my usecase below.

 In short: